AndrasKovacs/elaboration-zoo/04-implicit-args/README.md

 ## elabzoo-implicit-args

-This file implements named implicit arguments following Agda convention and behavior, with first-class implicit dependent function types.
+This package implements named implicit arguments following Agda convention and behavior, with first-class implicit dependent function types.

 Additionally, we have a way to stop meta insertion at any point using `!` in an